 Postal services and couriers and messengers deliver many of the packages purchased during the holiday season.
 Their holiday workers account for about 39% of the total holiday jobs buildup.

 The private-sector couriers and messengers industry had the fastest buildup rate of these seasonal industries.
-The industry had more than twice the buildup in 2019’s holiday season (3,834 jobs) than the average buildup between 2001 and 2019 (1,795).
-Other industries with the fastest buildup rates were health and personal care stores and furniture and home furnishing stores.
-Health and personal care stores added 363 jobs in 2019.
-Furniture and home furnishing stores added 380 jobs from September to December 2019.
+The industry had more than 2.5 times the buildup in 2020’s holiday season (5,013 jobs) than the average buildup between 2001 and 2019 (1,795).
+The pandemic added to the demand for deliveries during the holidays.
+Other industries with the fastest buildup rates were miscellaneous store retailers and health and personal care stores.
+Miscellaneous store retailers added 687 jobs from September to December 2020.
+Health and personal care stores added 521 jobs during the same period.

 Bricks to Clicks

-The data above may look scary to some, but slow holiday hiring could be attributed to the changing nature of retail.
-The holiday hiring retail industries included in this article are based on the March 2009 Bureau of Labor Statistics article Holiday Season Hiring in Retail Trade with jobs at postal services (both private and federal) and couriers and messengers added to give a more complete picture of industries with strong holiday hiring patterns.
+The data above look at traditional holiday hiring industries, but the nature of retail has experienced changes in recent years.
+The holiday hiring retail industries included in this article are based on the March 2009 Bureau of Labor Statistics article Holiday Season Hiring in Retail Trade, with jobs at postal services (both private and federal) and couriers and messengers added to give a more complete picture of industries with strong holiday hiring patterns.